 - Credit cards often offer travel insurance, rental car insurance coverage, and general coverage on purchases, making them a good choice for added security when traveling out of town.
-Some cards even offer an extended warranty when you make a purchase using them and can even cover loss or theft.
+Some cards even offer an extended warranty when you make a purchase using them and can cover loss or theft.
 Consult your credit card information to find out what services and benefits your card may offer.

 - When credit cards are lost, they can usually be easily replaced.
 You might want to store your account numbers and the phone numbers from the back of your cards somewhere separately from your wallet so that you have them easily accessible in the even of a problem.
 Most credit card companies can get you a replacement card locally or can overnight a card to your hotel to minimize the time you are without a card.

 - Some restaurants in New York City will only accept American Express or will accept any credit card EXCEPT American Express.
 This is normally clearly communicated on menus, but when in doubt, ask.

-- You might be surprised by some of the places in New York City that don't accept credit cards -- in addition to small, cheap restaurants, even some more expensive places (including Peter Luger's Steakhouse) don't accept credit cards.
-Typically, places let you know that they don't accept credit cards fairly clearly, but it never hurts to ask.
+- You might be surprised by some of the places in New York City that don't accept credit cards — in addition to small, cheap restaurants, even some expensive places (including Peter Luger's Steakhouse) don't accept credit cards.
+Typically, these spots make it clear that they don't accept credit cards, and some even have safe ATMs either inside the restaurant or nearby.